-In the past year of blogging for GLAMsci, the most questions and feedback came from the speed of light series so I thought a bit of housekeeping was in order to post an answer to the most frequently asked question – why isn’t the speed of light infinite?
+In the past year of blogging for GLAMsci, most questions and feedback came from the speed of light series.
+I thought some housekeeping was in order to post an answer to the most frequently asked question – why isn’t the speed of light infinite?

 To be fair, in my posts I discussed the finding of the speed of light and how it is used as a measuring tool for distance and temperature etc. The speed of light is actually something much deeper.

 Does the speed of light actually have anything to do with light?
-Why does the universe arrange itself to keep the post of light constant?
+Why does the universe arrange itself to keep the speed of light constant?
 All 186,282 miles per second in a vacuum for all observers.
 The universe doesn’t actually care about light, nor does it arrange itself to slow it down or speed it up.

 So why is the speed of light finite?
 If the speed of light was infinite, all points in the universe would be able to communicate with each other instantaneously.
 We wouldn’t be able to tell which stars are further away or older etc. Our universe would be one instantaneous here and now.
 No past, no present and no future.
 No cause or effect as causality actually means.

-Using the famous E=MC2 equation, if the speed of light is infinate it would require an intimate amount of energy to accumulate an infinate amount of mass to keep the speed of light as being infinite.
+Using the famous E=MC2 equation, if the speed of light is infinite it would require an infinite amount of energy to accumulate an infinate amount of mass to keep the speed of light as being infinite.

 So always remember that the constant is the speed of causality and the speed of light but the speed of causality first.